OkuM1/OkuM1/README.md

 <h2>About me</h2>

-🎓 Studying at 42 School, I've honed my skills in software development.
+🎓 Studying at 42 School, I've vastly improved my skills in software development.

 🔬 A university degree in biology and natural sciences complementing my technical expertise with a unique perspective.